 Matthieu de Bouard with wines for tasting

 2015 - freshness, alcohol was evident here, sweetness, grained tannin, complex with some minerality, velvety texture and smooth finish.
 Not bad at all.
 91-92p.
 2016 - creamy with very fine acidity and minerality, silky fruit and tannin, splendid complexity and length.
-This is really splendid wine which immediately catches your attention.
+This is splendid wine which immediately catches your attention.
 93-94p.

 Gaetan Moreau with his wines

-Wednesday the 10th October 2018
+Wednesday the 10th of October 2018

 2014 - 55% C. Franc (!) + 15% C.Sauvignon + 30% Merlot.
 75% new oak + 15% big oak barrels + 10% amphoras.
-Pretty aromatic and well-composed wine with finesse and caressing fruity finish.
+Pretty aromatic and well-composed wine with finesse and a caressing fruity finish.
 Fine acidity, balance and complexity.
 Classic Bordeaux wine from a cool vintage.
 Impressive effort.
 94p.

 2015 - 44% C.Franc + 32% Merlot + 24% C.Sauvignon, 14% alcohol, IPT=75.
 80% new oak + 10% one year old barrels + 10% amphoras.
-This wine had a beautifully scented (rose bush parfume) nose, refined and intense, you could feel/taste the precision, purity and length of this wine.
-Sophisticated and silky.
-Fabulous future awaits!
+This wine had a beautifully scented (rosebush perfume) nose, refined and intense; you could feel/taste the wine's precision, purity and length.
+It is sophisticated and silky.
+A great future awaits!
 96p.

 2016 - 41% C.Franc + 39% Merlot + 20% C.Sauvignon.
 13.8% alcohol, IPT=82.
 70% new oak + 20% 1 year old barrels + 10% amphoras.
-Thick aromatic nose with essence of blueberries, very concentrated yet refined, incredibly complex, precise and focused.
+Thick aromatic nose with the essence of blueberries, very concentrated yet refined, incredibly complex, precise and focused.
 Impressively long finish.
-Certainly a wine to compete with big guns in this vintage!
+Certainly, a wine to compete with big guns in this vintage!
 97p.

 2016 - 53% C. Sauvignon + 40% Merlot + 4% Petit Verdot + 3% C.Franc.
-Succulent and tight, remarkable acidity and minerality, it reflects the great soil of the property and old vines.
+Succulent and tight, with remarkable acidity and minerality, it reflects the great soil of the property and old vines.
 Excellent structure and complexity.
 Distinguished and remarkably long finish.
 Extremely impressive effort.
 98p.

 2016 normal cuvée - 45% Cabernet Sauvignon + 55% Merlot.
-Very intense blackberries and cherries on the nose, velvety fruit and tannin, seductive fruit sweetness, long aftertaste.
+Very intense blackberries and cherries on the nose, velvety fruit and tannin, seductive fruit sweetness, and long aftertaste.
 Sleek and attractive wine, impressive stuff indeed.
 94p.

 2016 special cuvée Confidence(s) de Chateau Seguin - fat, very concentrated, great depth, complexity and length.
 Awesome stuff.
 96p.